rixiobarrios/js-debugging-errors/lib/errors.md

 ### Prompt 3

 We're trying to concatenate these two strings together.
-But for some reasons, it's not working ...
+But for some reason, it's not working ...

 ```html